Nanosheared electrolyte

 The viscosity calculated at such a high shear rate may differ from the expected bulk value.
 In general, it is recommended to use a lower value for the shear rate.
 Note that for lower shear rates, the ratio of noise-to-signal is larger, and longer simulations are needed.

-Another important point is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
+Another important point to keep in mind is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls [40].
 Therefore, one expects the present simulation to return a viscosity that is slightly larger than what would be measured in the absence of a wall.

 You can access the input scripts and data files that are used in these tutorials from this Github repository.
 This repository also contains the full solutions to the exercises.